Pressure Equipment Directive

 5. See Article 2(18) for the definition of a manufacturer.

 6. Article 14 sets out which conformity assessment procedures are available for each category.
 A manufacturer may also choose to apply one of the procedures which apply to a higher category.

-7. See essential safety requirement in Annex I.
+7. See essential safety requirements in Annex I.

-8. The conformity assessment procedures are set out in Annex III, and these include details of the extent of a notified body’s involvement for each module.
+8. The conformity assessment procedures are set out in Annex III, and these include details of the extent of a notified body’s involvement in each module.